MadBomber/kbs/docs/quick-start.md

 The critical rule fires because:
 - Sensor "server_rack" temp (82°F) > 75
 - Cooling system for "server_rack" is offline
-- Both conditions are joined on the same `:?id` variable
+- Both conditions are joined on the same `:id?` variable

 ## Using Negation